XtraWyze/AI-Assistant-v2/WYZER_DOCUMENTATION.md

 - **Text-to-Speech (TTS)**: Piper TTS for natural voice responses
 - **Tool Execution**: Control your system, manage windows, play media, and more
 - **Multi-Intent Commands**: Execute multiple actions in a single request
+- **Memory System**: Remember facts about you with explicit "remember X" commands

 ### Key Principles